devaneyj3/react-bubbles/README.md

 - [ ] Describe how web servers work.

+A server is where code is stored and is served to the internet on request

-* [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

 Create is a post request. read is a get request. update is an update request. delete is a delete request.